liferay/liferay-docs/discover/portal/articles/100-web-experience-management/02-creating-web-content/01-publishing-basic-web-content.markdown

 Type the words *Welcome to the Lunar Resort* in the *Title* field.
 In the *Summary* field, give a short description of the Lunar Resort's facilities.
 In the *Content* field, you'll add the body of your web content article, which you'll dive into next.
 Lastly, leave the *Searchable* switch enabled.

-Note that if you disable the searchability of your article, it only prevents end users from finding the article via search.
-Administrators still have the ability to search for the article from the Web Content section in the Menu.
+$$$

+**Note:** Disabling the *Searchable* switch for an article prevents it from being indexed, so the article will not appear in search results or in the Asset Publisher.
+The article will only be visible to an Administrator in the list of web content articles displayed in Site Administration or the Web Content Display portlet.
+This can be useful for items that are needed for display in specific places, but that you don't want users stumbling upon out of context.

+$$$

 The kneejerk reaction to the simplistic looking WYSIWYG editor is "Where are the editor's controls?"
 Don't let the simplistic look of the editor fool you; the